venpopov/bmm/README.md

 The goal of the `bmm` (Bayesian Measurement Models) package is to make it easier to estimate common cognitive measurement models for behavioral research.
-It achieves this by combining the flexibility of the ‘brms’ package for specifying linear model syntax with custom functions that translate cognitive measurement model into distributional families that can be estimated using Bayesian hierarchical estimation.
+It achieves this by combining the flexibility of the `brms` (Bayesian Regression Models using Stan) package for specifying linear model syntax with custom functions that translate cognitive measurement model into distributional families that can be estimated using Bayesian hierarchical estimation.

 Cognitive measurement models provide a more refined representation of the cognitive processes underlying observed behavior, because they decompose observed behavior into several theoretically meaningful parameters that each represent distinct cognitive processes.
+Therefore, researchers can use these models to test specific hypotheses about the cognitive processes underlying behavioral data.

 ## Getting started

-See the following sections for more information on the `bmm` package:
+In the following sections you find more information on the `bmm`
+package:

 - [How to install bmm](#how-to-install-bmm)
 - [Available models](#available-models)